Agritech startup TaniGroup raises $10M to help Indonesia’s farmers grow – TechCrunch

 In 2016, former World Bank analyst Eka Pamitra teamed up with five friends to start a business that would help farmers in their native Indonesia.
 Today their company — TaniGroup — closed a $10 million Series A round that’s aimed at expanding its service nationwide with the support of the government.

 TaniGroup works for more than 25,000 farmers in Indonesia to help them get fairer rates for their crops, and grow their businesses.
-It does that in two ways: it operates a b2b platform that helps farmers sell their produce direct to retailers, which reaches a registered user base of 400 SMEs and 10,000 consumers.
+It does that in two ways.
+It operates a B2B platform that helps farmers sell their produce direct to retailers, which reaches a registered user base of 400 SMEs and 10,000 consumers.
 The company also manages a microloan fund that grants farmers access to working capital for growth.

 TaniHub is the sales service and TaniFund is, as the name suggests, the microloan fund.
-The fund arrived in 2017 when the product had landed initial traction, and it is registered with the Financial Services Authority (OJK) and a member of Indonesian Fintech Lenders Association (AFPI).
+The fund arrived in 2017 when the product had landed initial traction, and it is registered with the Financial Services Authority (OJK) and is a member of Indonesian Fintech Lenders Association (AFPI).

-Pamitra said a combination of factors mean TaniGroup can help farmers grow their overall income by 60 percent or more.
-That’s is driven more by sale volumes than price, the latter of which he said is usually 30-40 percent higher than traditional reseller channels.
+Pamitra said a combination of factors mean TaniGroup can help farmers grow their overall income by 60% or more.
+That is driven more by sale volumes than price, the latter of which he said is usually 30-40% higher than traditional reseller channels.

-“The most important thing is not necessarily pricing, farmers care more about the certainty of sales,” he explained to TechCrunch in an interview.
+“The most important thing is not necessarily pricing; farmers care more about the certainty of sales,” he explained to TechCrunch in an interview.
 “Many are afraid to plant too many crops because local aggregators or middlemen don’t have the capacity to absorb everything.”

 “The fund focuses on preferred farmers we want to fund to help produce more or release them from the middlemen that currently fund them,” Pamitra added.